meilisearch/specifications/text/0060-refashion-updates-apis.md

 Errors are now part of the `task` as for other asynchronous operations.

-New task types are also added for these operations.
+New task types are also added for these operations. `indexCreation`, `indexUpdate`, and `indexDeletion`.

 **Create an index** | `POST` - `/indexes`